omnistrate-oss/omnistrate-sdk-go/fleet/docs/OperationsApiAPI.md

 )

 func main() {
-	hostClusterID := "hc-12345678" // string | The host cluster ID to get the health for serviceID := "s-12345678" // string | The service ID to get the health for serviceEnvironmentID := "se-12345678" // string | The service environment ID to get the health for
+	hostClusterID := "hc-12345678" // string | The host cluster ID to get the health for (optional) serviceID := "s-12345678" // string | The service ID to get the health for (optional) serviceEnvironmentID := "se-12345678" // string | The service environment ID to get the health for (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)